IIITLucknowSWEngg/CSAICSBTeam002/URD.md

  that the app meets all technical requirements and delivers a seamless user experience.
 Their efforts help guarantee that the app functions smoothly, adheres to the highest quality standards, and is ready for a successful launch.

+### 3.15 Customer Support Team
+ The Customer Support Team for the Uber Clone App project plays a pivotal role in ensuring user satisfaction by addressing queries, resolving issues, and
+ providing assistance to both drivers and passengers.
+Their responsibilities include handling ride-related disputes, managing account recovery, assisting with payment concerns, and guiding users through app functionalities.
+The team is trained to offer prompt and empathetic responses through multiple channels such as in-app chat, email, and phone support.
+They work closely with the development and operations teams to escalate technical issues, report bugs, and suggest improvements based on user feedback.
+By maintaining high service standards, the Customer Support Team contributes significantly to building trust and loyalty among users.

+### 3.16 Marketing Team
+ The Marketing Team for the Uber Clone App project is responsible for building brand awareness, attracting new users, and retaining existing ones through strategic campaigns and initiatives.
+Their tasks include developing marketing plans, running advertising campaigns across digital and traditional channels, and collaborating with influencers to promote the app.

+### 3.17 Legal and Compliance Team
+ The Legal and Compliance Team for the Uber Clone App project ensures that the app operates within the framework of applicable laws and regulations.
+Their
+ responsibilities include drafting and reviewing terms of service, privacy policies, and contracts for drivers, passengers, and third-party vendors.
+The team also monitors compliance with local transportation laws, data protection regulations (such as GDPR or CCPA), and payment processing standards.
+They handle legal disputes, manage liability issues, and advise on intellectual property rights to safeguard the company’s interests.
+Additionally, the team works proactively to identify and mitigate legal risks, ensuring that the app remains compliant across various jurisdictions.
+Their role is vital in fostering trust and maintaining the app’s reputation in the market.

 ## 4. Non-Functional Requirements